geyserfund/geyser-app/README.md

 cp .env.example .env
 ```

 From there, populate the new file with the correct values.
-You have three development environment options, detailed below.
-It is recommended to use the staging API for most development tasks.
+You have two development environment options, detailed below.

-Optionally create `.env.staging` file, that could be tried out for staging development

 <br />